aristocratious/docusaurus-mvp/docs/methodology/technical-implementation.md

 ## Summary

 We build AI systems that operate within your environment and under your control.
-Our approach prioritizes data sovereignty, explainable AI, and human oversight—ensuring technology serves your organization's values while maintaining the highest standards of privacy and security.
+Our approach prioritizes data sovereignty, explainable AI, and human oversight—aiming to ensure technology serves your organization's values while maintaining high standards of privacy and security.

 ---